Frequently Asked Questions

 As a result of the recommendation, the owners of the Nickel Plate Railroad (Hamilton County, City of Noblesville, City of Fishers) scheduled a meeting for July 31 to review the recommendations and identify next steps for the operations of the rail line.

 On July 31, the owners of the Nickel Plate Railroad agreed to pursue operations with the Nickel Plate Heritage Railroad and proposed, and agreed, to immediately proceed with railbanking the entire Nickel Plate Railroad corridor.
+More information on the Nickel Plate Heritage Railroad and its Nickel Plate Express can be found on their website.

 What is the current proposal for the Nickel Plate Trail?